Wei18889/Quiz-Code/README.md

-# Code-Quiz!
+## Code-Quiz!
 Welcome to Code-Quiz!
-This is a simple yet engaging application that features three coding-related questions.
+This is a simple yet engaging application that features a timed coding-related quiz.
 No matter where you are on your coding journey, it's always rewarding to track your progress by answering questions that might have seemed challenging before.

 ## Usage
 Getting started with Code-Quiz is easy.
 Begin by entering your initials or a nickname.
 This will be saved locally so you can keep track of your high scores.
-Once you've entered your name, you'll be presented with three questions.
-After answering all the questions, hit the 'Submit' button to see your score.
+Once you've entered your name, click the 'Start Quiz' button, and you'll be presented with a series of questions.
+After answering all the questions or when the time runs out, hit the 'Submit' button to see your score.

 ## Deployed Link

 ## Preview